nabil828/PythonDictionariesDemo/README.md

 ```

-# Alternative-to “throwing-an error” if-a key-does not-exist by using `.get()` method to access the dict
+# Alternative-to “throwing-an error” if a key does not exist by using `.get()` method to access the dictionary
 Throwing an error might not be the ideal action for non existential keys.
 If you want to return a `None` instead, you may use the dictionary `get()` method.
 ```
 print(a_car_dict.get('Engine'))